Ahh, the question every potential traveller to Israel wants to know – can you travel around Israel on a budget?

 Its location meant I could easily take the public bus into town in the mornings and then spend my afternoon sunning on the Mediterranean.

-The rooms where very light and breezy, all the linens and the furnishings were white, and they also had a little mini-fridge which meant I was able to do some groceries down the street and buy a few items for a do-it-yourself meal (fresh bread, cheese, deli meats, and a few ice cold beers for the boys).
+The rooms were very light and breezy, all the linens and the furnishings were white, and they also had a little mini-fridge which meant I was able to do some groceries down the street and buy a few items for a do-it-yourself meal (fresh bread, cheese, deli meats, and a few ice cold beers for the boys).

 The Gordon Inn was also a really short walk to one of my favourite restaurants in town – Café Hilinka.
 Just when I was starting to think that Israeli food was all the same, this little café surprised me with its modern twist on classic dishes.
 Want a grilled cheese sandwich?
 How about a grilled goat cheese sandwich with sun-dried tomatoes and pesto instead?
 I visited this place several times during my stay.

-Overall, at 300 ILS ($85 USD) a night for a double room with a private en suite or 85 ILS ($24 USD) for a bed in a 7 person dorm, I thought the Gordon Inn was a bargain for a city like Tel Aviv.
+Overall, at 300 ILS ($85 USD) a night for a double room with a private ensuite or 85 ILS ($24 USD) for a bed in a 7 person dorm, I thought the Gordon Inn was a bargain for a city like Tel Aviv.

 While in Israel the majority of my sightseeing was done with Abraham Tours.
 I wanted to make the most of my 10 days in the country, so having an experienced driver and guide to take me around and explain the significance of the places I was visiting made a lot of sense.